lilyosah/tech-knowledgebase/Design Patterns.md

-==Models:== Store data about one entity ==Controllers:== Mediate user actions requesting access to data ==Views:== Are the interface between the data and the user
+==Models:== Store data about one entity ==Controllers:== Mediate user actions requesting access to data ==Views:== Are the interface between the data and the user The user interacts with views and invokes controller action
+- Requests come in the form of
 - [[Ruby Rails]] supports MVC

 ## Active Record